The STREAMS project in brief

 To get more information about this project, please navigate through the following pages:

-- Proposal: A more detailled description of the STREAMS proposal
+- Proposal: A more detailed description of the STREAMS proposal

 - Participants: List of participants and contributors